-Referred document must be published in a widely circulated newspaper in the place where the company's head office is located and contemplate, among others, the following information:
+Referred document must be published in a widely circulated newspaper in the place where the company's head office is located.

+Currently, the purchase offer instrument must contemplate, among others, the following information:

-- i.
-Number, class and type of shares subject to the public offering; - ii.
-Price and payment conditions; - iii.
-Main terms and conditions of the offer, including its validity period, which may not be less than 20 days; - iv.
-Information regarding the listed company, such as: (a) shareholder composition; (b) economic and financial indicators; and (c) average price of the company's shares; - v.
-Information regarding the offeror; - vi.
-Detailed information regarding agreements, letters of intent and other legal acts related to the acquisition or selling of the listed company's shares; - vii.
-Subordination of the offer to the minimum number of acceptors and, in case their number exceeds the fixed maximum, the form of apportionment among the acceptors; and - viii.
-Procedure to be adopted by the accepting shareholders to express their acceptance and effect the transfer of shares.
+- Number, class and type of shares subject to the public offering; - Price and payment conditions; - Main terms and conditions of the offer, including its validity period, which may not be less than 20 days; - Information regarding the listed company, such as: (a) shareholder composition; (b) economic and financial indicators; and (c) average price of the company's shares; - Information regarding the offeror; - Detailed information regarding agreements, letters of intent and other legal acts related to the acquisition or selling of the listed company's shares;

+- Subordination of the offer to the minimum number of acceptors and, in case their number exceeds the fixed maximum, the form of apportionment among the acceptors; and - Procedure to be adopted by the accepting shareholders to express their acceptance and effect the transfer of shares.